 - Xpatjobs

-Sign on with as many recruitment agencies as possible because they tend to specialize in different sectors.
+Whenever possible, sign on with some Belgian recruitment agencies which tend to specialize in different sectors.
 Look them up in the Belgian Golden Pages.
 However, make sure they are recognized by the trade federation Federgon.

-You’ll also find most of the usual European and international employment agencies – such as Adecco, Hudson and Manpower Belgium – in Brussels and other major cities.
+You’ll also find most of the usual European and international employment agencies in Brussels and other major cities, such as:

 - the Belgian Golden Pages (in English)